-Held every Autumn, SeaCompression is our annual post-Burning Man arts festival.
-SeaCompression was named after “Decompression” which is held in San Francisco, the home of the Burning Man organization.)
-SeaCompression is a celebration of the interactive arts, with an emphasis on participation.
-Fire arts, live music, kinetic sculptures, art cars, multiple dance spaces, sound and light shows.
+Held every autumn, SeaCompression is Seattle’s own annual post-Burning Man arts festival.
+SeaCompression was named after “Decompression” which is held in San Francisco, and is the home of the Burning Man organization.
+SeaCompression is a celebration of the interactive arts, music, lights, emotion and experience, with the added emphasis on participation.
+Participants can watch, learn and grow with live fire art, live music, kinetic sculptures, art cars, multiple dance spaces, sound and light shows.
 This in an immersive experience that can be discovered, interpreted, and realized at SeaCompression.

 SeaCompression is sponsored by Ignition Northwest and produced by volunteers.
-Proceeds help fund large scale public art projects, an annual scholarship to the Pratt Fine Art Center, and other educational projects throughout the year.
+Proceeds help fund large-scale public art projects, an annual scholarship to the Pratt Fine Art Center, and other educational projects throughout the year.